Clayface: DC Rebirth

 Clayface did not die, however.
 Seven issues later, in Detective Comics #981, it is revealed that Karlo is still alive and retains his powers to some degree.
 For reasons unstated, October conspired with him to fake his death.
 Karlo leaves a message for Cassandra Cain and then allows October to take him out of Gotham City.
 (Note: Ian Cardona, writing for the web site CBR, argues that Dr. October either found a way to resurrect Karlo, or lied about his death so that Karlo could avoid being returned to Arkham Asylum and find his way in the world without the Clayface emotional baggage following him.)

-In a flashback, Clayface is among the villains who protect Ingrid Karlsson during a riot.
-Before Ingrid was killed by an inmate using a rogue batarang despite the villains getting her away from the riot, she gave birth to Astrid Arkham, who would later become the Arkham Knight.

-Infinite Frontier

-In Infinite Frontier, Basil Karlo, bringing Killer Croc, Firefly, Cheshire, and Knockout as potential allies seeking a second chance.
-Then Karlo assures Selina that her Alleytown stronghold will inevitably come to a head with the Magistrate, which can be better served with formidable allies by her side.
-Clayface and Killer Croc attack Valley, giving Selina a chance to escape into the water, as the Magistrate Croc Tell Basil to retreat and before that Valley destroys Clayface with a grenade.

-In "DC All In", Basil Karlo puts together a Clayface gathering called the Fraternity of Mud at the restaurant Synesthesia.
-The gathering is accidentally crashed by Harley Quinn.
-When Karlo and the other Clayfaces swarm over Harley, they fall through the floor into a laboratory.
-When Harley uses formaldehyde on Clownface, the Clayfaces stop their attack.
-Harley learns that Synesthesia was owned by the sous chef who hired her to break in as it was going out of business and planned to collect the insurance money for supervillain damages caused by the Clayfaces.